 This is Mrs. Chelsea's fifth year teaching at LDA.

 She has a strong passion for dance and teaching others how to be passionate about it as well.
-Chelsea is a registered respiratory therapist and marketer for Premier Sleep Disorder Center.
+Chelsea is a registered respiratory therapist.
 She is blessed with being the mother of two children.

 Hannah Guerra took dance classes as a young student.
 She took time off and went back to dance during junior high.
 She started with hip hop and then added ballet, jazz, and lyrical.
 She took dance classes at Ledwig Dance Academy under the instruction of Stephanie Ledwig and Chelsea Diebel.
 All throughout high school she continued her training and even became a student assistant in high school.

 After graduation from high school she decided to continue taking classes.
 She attends the University of Houston-Victoria while teaching at the studio.